maslinych/daba/docs/INSTALL.md

 If you see no error messages, you have daba successfully installed and can skip to Step 3.

-On some Windows versions there may be troubles with automatic wxPython installation.
+On some older Windows versions there may be troubles with automatic wxPython installation.
 In that case refer to [wxPython installation documentation](https://www.wxpython.org/pages/downloads/).
 When wxPython is successfully installed, just run daba installation